‘…a skill and talent not heard since Kissin’s teenage Russian debut’

 British pianist Benjamin Grosvenor is internationally recognized for his electrifying performances and penetrating interpretations.
 An exquisite technique and ingenious flair for tonal colour are the hallmarks which make Benjamin Grosvenor one of the most sought-after young pianists in the world.
 His virtuosic command over the most strenuous technical complexities never compromises the formidable depth and intelligence of his interpretations.
 Described by some as a ‘skill and talent not heard since Kissin’s teenage Russian debut’ (Gramophone Magazine), Benjamin is renowned for his distinctive sound, described as ‘poetic and gently ironic, brilliant yet clear-minded, intelligent but not without humour, all translated through a beautifully clear and singing touch’ (The Independent).

 Benjamin first came to prominence as the outstanding winner of the Keyboard Final of the 2004 BBC Young Musician Competition at the age of eleven.
-Since then, he has become an internationally regarded pianist performing with orchestras including the London Philharmonic, RAI Torino, New York Philharmonic, Philharmonia, Tokyo Symphony, and in venues such as the Royal Festival Hall, Barbican Centre, Singapore’s Victoria Hall, The Frick Collection and Carnegie Hall (at the age of thirteen).
+Since then, he has become an internationally regarded pianist performing with orchestras including the London Philharmonic, RAI Torino, New York Philharmonic, Philharmonia, Tokyo Symphony, and in venues such as the Royal Festival Hall, Barbican Centre, Singapore’s Victoria Hall, The Frick Collection and Carnegie Hall.
 Benjamin has worked with numerous esteemed conductors including Vladimir Ashkenazy, Jiří Bělohlávek, Semyon Bychkov, Andrey Boreyko and Vladimir Jurowski.

-Recent and future highlights include engagements with the National Symphony Orchestra, San Francisco Symphony Orchestra, Cleveland Orchestra, Konzerthausorchester Berlin and Orquesta de Euskadi, as well as recital debuts at the Boston Celebrity Piano Series, Club Musical de Québec, Salle Gaveau, Theatre des Champs-Elysees and Southbank Centre, London.
+Recent and future highlights include engagements with the Cleveland Orchestra, San Francisco, Houston and Montreal Symphony Orchestras, Konzerthausorchester Berlin, Orchestre de Chambre de Paris and Orquesta de Euskadi, as well as recital debuts at the Boston Celebrity Piano Series, Club Musical de Québec, Vienna Konzerthaus and Southbank Centre, London.
 Benjamin continues to incorporate chamber music collaborations into his schedule, including a performance at the Queen Elizabeth Hall’s International Chamber Music Series with the Endellion String Quartet, alongside further collaborations with the Escher String Quartet and Elias Quartet.

 Benjamin’s first recording for Decca includes Chopin’s Four Scherzi and Ravel’s Gaspard de la Nuit.
-Critics have marvelled at Benjamin’s musical character as displayed in this recording; ‘Grosvenor, you can tell, is a Romantic pianist, almost from another age.
+Critics have admired Benjamin’s musical character as displayed in this recording; ‘Grosvenor, you can tell, is a Romantic pianist, almost from another age.
 He doesn’t deconstruct, or stand at a distance.
 He jumps inside the music’s soul’ (The Times) and ‘Grosvenor’s balance of oratory and ornament, gesture and poetry – evident, too, in Ravel’s Gaspard de la nuit – are moving as well as impressive’ (The Observer).
-Benjamin’s previous recordings include Chopin rarities for the 200th anniversary edition of Chopin’s complete works (EMI, 2010) and a debut solo recording ‘This and That’ (Bowers & Wilkins Society of Sound/EMI, 2008).
+Benjamin’s previous recordings include ‘Rhapsody in Blue’ (Decca, 2012), Chopin rarities for the 200th anniversary edition of Chopin’s complete works (EMI, 2010) and a debut solo recording ‘This and That’ (Bowers & Wilkins Society of Sound/EMI, 2008).